codee-com/open-catalog/Benchmark/README.md

 - A C++ compiler with C++11 support
 - A Fortran 90 compiler (optional if you want to run the Fortran benchmarks)
 - Google benchmark library version 1.5.3 or above (optional)
+- Python 3 (optional if you want to use the benchmark script)

 ## Instructions to run the benchmarks